Close Close

 Email: dfrith@monmouth.edu

-Dr. Frith spent 14 years in the PK-12 public school sector, as a special education classroom teacher for five years and a Learning Disabilities Teacher-Consultant (LDT-C) for nine years, prior to transitioning to higher education, where she is currently a full-time specialist professor and LDT-C program contact in the special education department at Monmouth University.
 She teaches both preservice and in-service educators through undergraduate and graduate courses on assessment, IEP development, special education technology, strategy instruction, evidence-based practices, learning theories, and special education law.
 As the LDT-C program contact, she teaches, mentors, and supervises LDT-C candidates who are in-service educators within the PK-12 sector.

-Dr. Frith is on the board of directors for the National Certification for Educational Diagnosticians (NCED).
-At Monmouth University she is the Best Buddies chapter club advisor and she participates on numerous committees, including the Social and Emotional Learning Committee (Chair), Department of Disabilities Services Faculty Advisory Committee, Social Justice Academy Committee, Instructional Technology Committee, and University-Wide Scholarship Committee.
-She is also a Monmouth University School of Education Faculty Council representative and the current Monmouth University Write on Sports Program director.
+At Monmouth University, she is the Best Buddies chapter club advisor and the CEC chapter co-advisor.
+She participates in numerous committees, including the Social and Emotional Learning Committee (Chair), Department of Disabilities Services Faculty Advisory Committee, Instructional Technology Committee (Vice Chair), and University-Wide Scholarship Committee.
+She is also a Monmouth University School of Education Faculty Council representative and the current Governance Secretary.

 In January 2023 Dr. Frith received the Certificate in Effective Instruction from the Association of College and University Educators (ACUE).
 She is an active member of the New Jersey Association of Learning Consultants (NJALC).
-Dr. Frith consults with school districts; she provides professional development for teachers and paraprofessionals on topics including IEP development, assessment/instruction, and dyslexia.
-Dr. Frith recently co-authored the article, Using Jigsaw to Complete the Note-Taking Puzzle, which was published in TEACHING Exceptional Children and was recently interviewed about dyslexia accommodations by Special Ed Connect.
+Dr. Frith consults with school districts; she provides professional development for teachers and paraprofessionals on topics including IEP development, special education law, assessment/instruction, and dyslexia.
+Dr. Frith is a member of the Journal of Special Education Preparation (JOSEP) Review Board.
+She is a former Council for Learning Disabilities (CLD) Leadership Academy cohort participant and active member of CLD.

 Education